iiot2k/call_cpp_from_nodejs/setup.md

 # Setup
 🏠[To Home Page](README.md)

-We use Raspberry Pi as developement enviroment (you need also internet).<br>
+We use Raspberry Pi as development environment (you need also internet).<br>
-But it is possible to develope on other platforms (e.g. Windows).<br>
+But it is possible to develop on other platforms (e.g. Windows).<br>
 You can use any Raspberry Pi computer and OS (32/64bit).<br>
 But a fast Raspberry Pi is nice, when you compile large programs.<br>